-We are grateful to Bernard Chouet and Simone Cesca for thorough reviews and constructive comments, which helped us significantly improve the manuscript.
-We also thank the associate editor Matthias Hort for his helpful suggestions.
+We are grateful to Bernard Chouet and Simone Cesca for thorough reviews and constructive comments which help us significantly improve the manuscript.
 This work is partially supported by a grant from the Ministry of Education, Culture, Sports, Science, and Technology (MEXT) of Japan.